15 Important Ecommerce Tools You Need to Know in 2023

 Anyone with a website that Google indexes can use this, and it’s completely free for site owners.
 All you have to do is add the module or code to your website’s tech stack.
 If you are on most platforms, this only takes a few clicks, so it’s really easy.

 Data-wise, you get all the basics, such as audience demographics and site visit information.
-Then, you can use some other ecommerce tools, like your CMS and marketing suite, to analyze the data.
+Then, you can use some other ecommerce tools, like your ecommerce CMS and marketing suite, to analyze the data.
 Best of all, this tool grows with your website because it’s designed for sites of all sizes.

 12. Hotjar